Quantifying model uncertainty for the observed non-Gaussian data by the Hellinger distance: Introduction

-In response to the existing challenge of the parameters estimation for a SDE driven by $\alpha$-stable L\'evy process, we propose an approach to estimate $\alpha$ and other system parameters simultaneously for a general $\alpha$-stable L\'evy system.
-The method is based on the probability density from an observation data set with heavy-tailed distribution.
-The probability density function for SDE driven by an $\alpha$-stable L\'evy process satisfies a deterministic, nonlocal differential equation with an initial condition, i.e., nonlocal Fokker-Planck equation.
-Fokker-Planck equations are deterministic equations describing how the probability density functions propagate and evolve.
-Recently, Gao \emph{et al.} developed a fast and accurate numerical algorithm to simulate nonlocal Fokker-Planck equations under either absorbing or natural conditions \cite{gao2016fokker}.
-In theory, we derived the Fokker-Planck equations for Marcus SDEs driven by L\'evy processes in high dimensional\cite{sun2017marcus}.
+The probability density function for SDE driven by an $\alpha$-stable L\'evy process satisfies a deterministic, nonlocal differential equation with an initial condition, i.e., nonlocal Fokker-Planck equation, which have a nonlocal or fractional Laplacian term.
+In terms of theory, we derived the Fokker-Planck equations for Marcus SDEs driven by L\'evy processes in high dimensional\cite{sun2017marcus}.
+In terms of numerical calculations, taking advantage of the Toeplitz matrix structure of the time-space discretization, Gao \emph{et al.} \cite{gao2016fokker} proposed a fast and accurate numerical algorithm to simulate nonlocal Fokker-Planck equations under either absorbing or natural conditions.
+Meanwhile, a piecewise integro quadratic spline interpolation approach\cite{moghaddam2019, keshi2019numerical, moghaddam92integro} and a finite element method \cite{nie2020numerical} are developed for the approximate nonlocal or fractional integral.

+Consequently, we propose an approach to infer simultaneously the drift parameter and other $\alpha$-stable L\'evy parameters.
+Our method is based on minimizing the Hellinger distance between the observed probability distribution and the solution (as a probability distribution) of the associated Fokker-Planck equation for a general stochastic dynamical system driven by an $\alpha$-stable L\'evy process.

-In present paper, we consider the parameter estimation problem of an $\alpha$-stable L\'evy stochastic dynamical system containing uncertain parameters.
+In the present paper, we consider the parameter estimation problem of an $\alpha$-stable L\'evy stochastic dynamical system containing uncertain parameters.
 In Section 2, we propose a method of estimating the uncertain parameters based on the Hellinger distance of the probability densities.
 In Section 3, we present some simulation results of estimation for single and multiple parameters by minimizing the Hellinger distance.
 Finally we give some concluding and future works in Section 4.